Windows-1252: Codepage layout

+Related encodings

 OS/2 extensions

 The OS/2 operating system supports an encoding by the name of Code page 1004 (CCSID 1004) or "Windows Extended".
 This mostly matches code page 1252, with the exception of certain C0 control characters being replaced by diacritic characters.

-MSDOS extensions [rare]
+MS-DOS extensions (rare)

 There is a rarely used, but useful, graphics extended code page 1252 where codes 0x00 to 0x1f allow for box drawing as used in applications such as MSDOS Edit and Codeview.
 One of the applications to use this code page was an Intel Corporation Install/Recovery disk image utility from mid/late 1995.
 These programs were written for its P6 User Test Program machines (US example).
 It was used exclusively in its then EMEA region (Europe, Middle East & Africa).
 In time the programs were changed to use code page 850.